Identifying Potential JWST Duplicate Observations

 MAST API target search

-As an alternative, you can use the MAST application programming interface (API) to search the archive for planned and archived observations, the mechanics for which are described in the MAST documentation Programmatic Interfaces (see also the examples linked from Using MAST APIs in the JWST Archive Manual).
+As an alternative, you can use the MAST application programming interface (API) to search the archive for planned and archived observations, the mechanics for which are described in MAST API Access (see also the examples linked from Using MAST APIs in the JWST Archive Manual).
 The most popular approach when creating scripts using the API is to use the Python package astroquery.mast.
 The API allows any search that can be specified with the Portal; the results will be textual rather than visual.
 This approach is most useful for identifying potential duplications with a large number of targets.
 You may still want to use the MAST Portal to visualize those results in detail.
 A Jupyter Notebook with example queries of the database is available.

 Download the Duplication Checking notebook from the MAST notebook repository